 There has been no review of the effectiveness of the Audit, Governance and Review Committee in the last year.
 Attendance at meetings is reported annually to the Fire Authority.
 In response to the recommendations in the Lucas review a series of workshops, facilitated by consultants from the Society of Local Authority Chief Executives have been run to develop the governance, scrutiny and assurance role of the Authority.
-The outcomes of this work are due to be considered by the Authority later in 2016.
+The outcomes of this work are are to be considered by the Authority on 12 April 2017.